OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Adventuring Party/Evan.md

 - Weight: 160 lbs (73 kg)
 - Size: Medium
 - Age: 30 years of age (half-elves reach adulthood at 20, but can live until 180).
 ---
+**Personality Traits**
+Driven, stubborn, curious, ambitious, diplomatic.
+I always try to reason my way out of a tough situation first.

+**Ideals**
+I value knowledge and logic highly, and resort only to force if necessary (but then I unleash all my magical power and skill).

+**Bonds**
+I'm dedicated to my lifelong dream of joining the Arcana Pansophical.

+**Flaws**
+Obsessed with knowledge.
+I can be occasionally blinded in my quest for power.

+---
 **Backstory**